bhagyas/awesome-alfresco/README.md

 - [Alfresco Utility](https://github.com/Acosix/alfresco-utility) - Project to consolidate abstract utility features that may be reused across functional Alfresco modules
 - [Alfresco Tooling] (https://github.com/Redpill-Linpro/Alfresco-Tooling) - Common Alfresco tooling, scripts and test setups.

+##Notes
+The classification will change with time.
+Currently, it's used as a basic categorisation based on the description of each repository.

 ##Contributing and License